 As a result of a system event, such as the replacement procedure during Diego Cell evacuation or when an app instance stops because of a failed health check probe

 To shut down the app, TAS for VMs sends the app process in the container a SIGTERM.
 By default, the process has ten seconds to shut down gracefully.
 If the process has not exited after ten seconds, TAS for VMs sends a SIGKILL.

 By default, apps must finish their in-flight jobs within ten seconds of receiving the SIGTERM before TAS for VMs terminates the app with a SIGKILL.
 For instance, a web app must finish processing existing requests and stop accepting new requests.
 To modify the timeout period on the TAS for VMs tile or IST tile, go to the Advanced Settings tab and edit the “app graceful shutdown period” property.
 NOTE: This may increase the time it takes to drain diego cells causing increased deployment time.

 If your apps require a longer period of time to finish in-flight jobs and gracefully shut down, you can increase the graceful shutdown period.
-For more information, see the Configure Advanced Features section of the Configuring TAS for VMs topic.
+For more information, see Configure Advanced Features in Configuring TAS for VMs.

 Note: One exception to the cases mentioned above is when monit restarts a crashed Diego Cell rep or Garden server.
 In this case, TAS for VMs immediately stops the apps that are still running using SIGKILL.